Driving instructor jargon

 ADI – Approved Driving Instructor.
 Someone who has passed all 3 qualifying exams

 Canx – Cancellation, when someones cancels a lesson

 Check test – A check test is when an examiner sits in the back of your car to grade you.
 This ended in 2014 and was replaced by the standards check

 DSA – Driving Standards Agency (the old name for the DVSA).
 Jokingly known among instructors as the Double Standards Agency

 DVSA – Driver and vehicle standards agency.
 The agency responsible for conducting driving tests.
 Jokingly known among instructors as the Devious Agency.

 DTAM – Driver Trainer Assessment Manager.
 This is an examiner who conducts exams for part 2, part 3 and standards tests

 DTQAM – Driver Trainer Quality Assessment Manager.
 This is an examiner who ranks one above the DTAM.
-They sit in on check tests and parts 2 and 3 watching to see that DTAM’s are doing their job properly.
+They sit in on check tests and part 2’s and parts 3’s watching to see that DTAM’s are doing their job properly.
 This is who you’ll do a standards check with if it goes to the third and final attempt.

 Essential Skills – The DVSA book about driving that all instructors, learners and drivers should know inside out.

 LADA – Look Assess Decide Act

 Meatloaf – A PDI who failed part 3.
 This comes from the Meatloaf song 2 out of 3 ain’t bad.